CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Results

-To demonstrate the benefits of introducing bounding-box regression in the proposed approach, the CDR errors and F1 scores obtained by the WSIS models are also given in Table \ref{table:main} for comparison.
+To demonstrate the benefits of introducing bounding-box regression in the proposed approach, CDR errors and $F_1$ scores obtained by the WSIS models are also given in Table \ref{table:main} for comparison.
 Similarly, two WSIS models are considered in the experiments, one using $\alpha$-softmax function and the other applying $\alpha$-quasimax function.
-It is noted that models of the proposed approach consistently outperform WSIS models at large margins, suggesting the great potential of the proposed approach for CDR measurement using only bounding box annotations.
+It is noted that models of the proposed approach consistently outperform WSIS models at large margins, indicating that it is advantageous to introduce bounding-box regression in the proposed approach for CDR measurement.

-To evaluate the advantages of using weakly supervised image segmentation in the proposed approach, the results of the RetinaNet model are also listed in Table \ref{table:main}.
-As noted, the RetinaNet model obtains CDR error of 0.0468 and F1 score of 0.903, worse than those from the proposed approach.
-These results imply that it is beneficial to use weakly supervised image segmentation formulation in the proposed approach for CDR measurement.
+To evaluate the advantages of including weakly supervised image segmentation in the proposed approach, the results of the RetinaNet model are also listed in Table \ref{table:main}.
+As noted, the RetinaNet model obtains CDR error of 0.0468 and $F_1$ score of 0.903, worse than those from the proposed approach.
+These results imply that it is beneficial to include weakly supervised image segmentation in the proposed approach for CDR measurement.